With Greentown Labs and Saint-Gobain

 A healthy building optimizes for both environmental impact and the wellbeing of its occupants.
 To meet ambitious climate goals and improve building occupant comfort, innovation will play a critical role.
 The U.S. Green Building Council states that “through sustainable design, construction and operations, green buildings are reducing carbon emissions, energy and waste; conserving water; prioritizing safer materials; and lowering our exposure to toxins.”

 Saint-Gobain, MassCEC, and Greentown Labs recognize the significant role that healthy buildings will play in improving the sustainability of our built environment.
-The Healthy Buildings Challenge is for startups with innovative technologies at the prototype stage and beyond that advance building sustainability and wellbeing for building occupants.
-Our world needs innovation that can optimize for the health of people and the health of the climate, together.
+The Healthy Buildings Challenge program, which concluded in 2022, supported startups with innovative technologies at the prototype stage and beyond that advance building sustainability and wellbeing for building occupants.